Keyboard shortcuts

 The --eab-key value must be the raw HMAC key encoded as base64url without padding.
 Do not wrap it in additional base64 encoding.

-If the server has external_account_required = true and you omit the EAB flags, registration fails with urn:ietf:params:acme:error:externalAccountRequired.
+If the server has external_account_required = true and you omit all EAB flags, registration fails with urn:ietf:params:acme:error:externalAccountRequired.

 Key type selection